Paroxysmisch/genome-assembly/dissertation/main.typ

 Moreover, recent work has substituted more expressive models and architectural inductive biases with additional data and regularization @alpha-fold-3.
 Notably, it has been empirically demonstrated @qualcomm-equivariance-scale that while equivariance improves data efficiency, given sufficient compute, data augmentation closes the performance gap.
 Exploring a data-driven path to improving performance is thus interesting.

-SymGAT+Edge's failure to thoroughly outperform its GAT+Edge counterpart was surprising, and so future work could perform a more detailed investigation into the importance of the symmetry mechanism for layout.
+@symgatedge's failure to thoroughly outperform its @gatedge counterpart was surprising, and so future work could perform a more detailed investigation into the importance of the symmetry mechanism for layout.
 One way this could be performed is by augmenting the aforementioned expressive @gnn:pl with the symmetry mechanism, removing ambiguity around whether expressivity is acting as a bottleneck.

 Mamba showed positive results for extracting useful features from raw nucleotide data, however, this project used aggressive graph subsampling due to compute and memory limitations.
 Scaling-up this technique with more compute, and also using Transformer @transformer-paper as an alternative sequence-to-sequence model (as heavily-optimized versions become available), is yet another direction.